Q&A Advice & Support

 Do you really want them?

 Sadly, many teens feel that being seen as attractive is more important than being healthy and kind to themselves and others.
-Too many don’t see people around them being admired and praised for their kindness, integrity, altruism or being a good friend.
+Too many don’t see people admiring others for their kindness, integrity, altruism or being a good friend.
 Rather, they see attention and praise given to those who conform to superficial ideals, especially appearance.
-If you’re in this kind of environment, please examine what sacrificing your health and well-being in order to meet the contemporary ideals will really get you.
+If you’re in this environment, please examine what sacrificing well-being in order to meet the ideals will really get you.

 For example, if you think restricting your intake of healthful foods or punishing your body at the gym will help you attract or keep a girlfriend or boyfriend, ask yourself whether you really want someone who’d not want you if you didn’t do that.
 A boyfriend or girlfriend who finds the healthy glow of someone eating well and exercising attractive is okay.
 A boyfriend or girlfriend who only finds you attractive if you starve yourself and/or spend excessive amounts of time on your appearance is not.
 Is such a boyfriend or girlfriend really worth having?
 Do they really deserve your time and love?
 Have you spent so much time focused on whether they want you that you’ve never asked yourself whether you truly want them?